indranilrc/home/_build/html/_sources/publications.md

 ## Conferences

+**2023**

+1. P. Sheth, S. S. Sistla, I. Roychoudhury, M. Gao, C. Chatar, J. Celaya, and P. Mishra, "Real-Time Digital Log Generation from Drilling Parameters of Offset Wells Using Physics Informed Machine Learning," in Procedings of the IADC/SPE International Drilling Conference and Exhibition, Stavanger, Norway, March 2023.

+**2022**

+2. P. Sheth, I. Roychoudhury, C. Chatar, and J. Celaya, "A Hybrid Physics-Based and Machine-Learning Approach for Stick/Slip Prediction," in Proceedings of the IADC/SPE International Drilling Conference and Exhibition, Galveston, TX, March 2022.

 **2021**

-1. P. Sheth, I. Roychoudhury, C. Chatar, and J. Celaya, "A Hybrid Physics-Based and Machine-Learning Approach for Stick/Slip Prediction," in Proceedings of the IADC/SPE International Drilling Conference and Exhibition, Galveston, TX, March 2021, to appear.
+3. C. Chatar, S. Suresha, L. Shao, S. Gupta, and I. Roychoudhury, "Determining Rig State from Computer Vision Analytics," in Proceedings of the  IADC/SPE International Drilling Conference and Exhibition, Virtual, March 2021.

 **2018**

-2. C. Kulkarni, J. Schumann, and I. Roychoudhury, "On-board Battery Monitoring and Prognostics for Electric-Propulsion Aircraft," in Proceedings of the AIAA/IEEE Electric Aircraft Technologies Symposium (EATS), Cincinnati, OH, July 2018.
+4. C. Kulkarni, J. Schumann, and I. Roychoudhury, "On-board Battery Monitoring and Prognostics for Electric-Propulsion Aircraft," in Proceedings of the AIAA/IEEE Electric Aircraft Technologies Symposium (EATS), Cincinnati, OH, July 2018.
-3. C. Kulkarni, I. Roychoudhury, and G. Gorospe, "Distributed Diagnosis of Electric Aircraft Powertrain", in Proceedings of the Fourth European Conference of the Prognostics and Health Management Society, 2018, Utrecht, The Netherlands, July 2018.​
+2. C. Kulkarni, I. Roychoudhury, and G. Gorospe, "Distributed Diagnosis of Electric Aircraft Powertrain", in Proceedings of the Fourth European Conference of the Prognostics and Health Management Society, 2018, Utrecht, The Netherlands, July 2018.​

 **2017**

-4. M. Daigle, I. Roychoudhury, L. Spirkovska, K. Goebel, S. Sankararaman, J. Ossenfort, and C. Kulkarni, "Real-Time Prediction of Safety Margins in the National Airspace", in Proceedings of AIAA Aviation 2017, Denver, CO, June 2017.
+6. M. Daigle, I. Roychoudhury, L. Spirkovska, K. Goebel, S. Sankararaman, J. Ossenfort, and C. Kulkarni, "Real-Time Prediction of Safety Margins in the National Airspace", in Proceedings of AIAA Aviation 2017, Denver, CO, June 2017.
 5. L. Spirkovska, I. Roychoudhury, M. Daigle, and K. Goebel, "Real-Time Safety Monitoring: Concept for Supporting Safe Flight Operations," in Proceedings of AIAA Aviation 2017, Denver, CO, June 2017.
 1. S. Sankararaman, I. Roychoudhury, X. Zhang, and K. Goebel, "Preliminary Investigation of Impact of Technological Impairment on Trajectory-Based Operations," in Proceedings of AIAA Aviation 2017, Denver, CO, June 2017.
 2. E. Balaban, I. Roychoudhury, L. Spirkovska, S. Sankararaman, C. Kulkarni, and T. Arnon, "Dynamic Routing of Aircraft in the Presence of Adverse Weather Using a POMDP Framework," in Proceedings of AIAA Aviation 2017, Denver, CO, June 2017

 **2016**

-8. M. Daigle, A. Bregon, and I. Roychoudhury, "A Qualitative Fault Isolation Approach for Parametric and Discrete Faults Using Structural Model Decomposition," in Proceedings of the Annual Conference of the Prognostics and Health Management Society 2016, Denver, CO, October 2016. ​
+10. M. Daigle, A. Bregon, and I. Roychoudhury, "A Qualitative Fault Isolation Approach for Parametric and Discrete Faults Using Structural Model Decomposition," in Proceedings of the Annual Conference of the Prognostics and Health Management Society 2016, Denver, CO, October 2016. ​
 12. M. Daigle, S. Sankararaman, and I. Roychoudhury, "System-level Prognostics for the National Airspace," in Proceedings of the Annual Conference of the Prognostics and Health Management Society 2016, Denver, CO, October 2016.
 13. A. Bregon, M. Daigle, and I. Roychoudhury, "Qualitative Fault Isolation of Hybrid Systems: A Structural Model Decomposition-Based Approach," in Proceedings of the Third European Conference of the Prognostics and Health Management Society 2016, Bilbao, Spain, July 2016.
 14. M. Rigamonti, P. Baraldi, E. Zio, I. Roychoudhury, K. Goebel, and S. Poll, "Echo State Network for the Remaining Useful Life Prediction of a Turbofan Engine Under Variable Operating Conditions," in Proceedings of the Third European Conference of the Prognostics and Health Management Society 2016, Bilbao, Spain, July 2016.